 Report concerns to Chesapeake through any number of outlets, including our anonymous website

 Once approved, Chesapeake contractors complete both an industry orientation course and a Chesapeake-specific safety orientation before they arrive at a company location.
 The orientation sets clear safety expectations in accordance with industry-standard safety guidelines, which establish minimum requirements for HSER practices.
-Volunteers from major and independent operating companies, industry associations and educators developed the guidelines specifically for the U.S. onshore exploration and production industry.
+Subject matter experts from major and independent operating companies, industry associations and educators developed the guidelines specifically for the U.S. onshore exploration and production industry.